 Alderson in Monroe County, West Virginia — The American South (Appalachia)

 Location.
-37° 43.458′ N, 80° 38.586′ W. Marker is in Alderson, West Virginia, in Monroe County.
-Marker is at the intersection of South Monroe Street (West Virginia Route 3) and Railroad Avenue on South Monroe Street.
-Touch for map.
+37° 43.46′ N, 80° 38.581′ W. Marker is in Alderson, West Virginia, in Monroe County.
+Marker can be reached from the intersection of South Monroe Street and Railroad Avenue (West Virginia Route 3).
+The marker is located on the south Touch for map.
 Marker is in this post office area: Alderson WV 24910, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Alderson's Ferry (a few steps from this marker); Alderson (about 600 feet away, measured in a direct line); Alderson Baptist Academy and Junior College (approx. 0.3 miles away); Reformatory for Women (approx. 0.4 miles away); Greenbrier County / Summers County (approx. 1.3 miles away); Fort Greenbrier (approx. 6.9 miles away); Unknown Soldiers/ Gen. Lewis' Trace (approx. 7.7 miles away); Big Bend Tunnel (approx. 8.6 miles away).
 Touch for a list and map of all markers in Alderson.

 Related marker.
 Click here for another marker that is related to this marker.
 To better understand the relationship, study White Sulphur marker shown.

 1. e-WV | Greenbrier County.
 Rich in history and natural resources, Greenbrier County is the fifth-oldest and second-largest county in West Virginia.
 (Submitted on August 27, 2014, by PaulwC3 of Northern, Virginia.)